olviko/EasyService/README.md

 Command-line Reference
 --

 A Windows service created using the library provides command-line arguments which can be used to install, uninstall, start, and stop the service.
+If no command is provided the service will be started as a console application.

 service.exe **[command]**

 Command|Description
 ---------------------------------|-----
+                                 |Runs the service as a console application
 **help**                         |Displays help
 **install** [account] [password] |Installs the service.
 You can also set log-on account and password.
 **uninstall**                    |Uninstalls the service